dylan-lang/opendylan/documentation/building-with-duim/source/commands.rst

 how to re-implement the menu system of the task list manager as a set of command tables.
 It does not provide a complete copy of all the source code necessary to implement the task list manager.
-For a complete copy of the code, please refer to `Source Code For The Task List Manager <source.htm#77017>`_.
-To load the code into the environment, choose *Tools > Open Example Project* from any window in the environment, and load the Task List 2 project from the Documentation category of the Open Example Project dialog. *Please note that this project, like the Task List 1 project, is called* ``task-list`` *within the source code, and you should not load them both into the environment at the same time.*
+For a complete copy of the code, please refer to :doc:`source`.
+To load the code into the environment, choose **Tools > Open Example Project** from any window in the environment, and load the Task List 2 project from the Documentation category of the Open Example Project dialog.

+.. note:: Please note that this project, like the Task List 1 project, is called ``task-list`` within the source code, and you should not load them both into the environment at the same time.

 Implementing a command table
 ----------------------------